Mentorship with Advanced Lab Interpretation

 - Detox Nutrients – Realize the critical role of pathways for detox and the need for nutrients to support those pathways.
 We will discuss sulfur compounds and mobilizing substances that are required to eliminate toxins and heavy metals.

-- Neurotransmission – Where your neurotransmitters end up being located controls neurotransmission.
-In this section we will discuss the 4 steps of neurotransmission and how transporters shuffle brain chemicals from one place to another.
+- Neurotransmission – In this section we will discuss the 4 steps of neurotransmission and how transporters shuffle brain chemicals from one place to another.

 - Brain Imbalances and Depletion – A broken brain easily results from 3 types of neurotransmitter issues: nutrient deficiencies, physical and toxin generated damage type and genetics.